riazul701/dev-notes/Git/Git-Credential-Manager.md

   * Debian’s dpkg package didn’t support zstd compression prior to version 1.21.18.
 Support was added just in time for Debian 12.

 * Install Using TAR file
+  * NOTE: In this way `git-credential-manager` can not open web browser, instead use github/bitbucket `classic` authentication `token`.
-  * In Antix-OS-22-amd64 Full version, dpkg version is 1.20.12 (amd64).
+  * In Antix-OS-22-amd64 Full version, dpkg version is 1.20.12 (amd64) which shows "zst compression not supported by apt/dpkg" error.
 So use TAR instruction set.
   * Download TAR file from [GitCredentialManager TAR File](https://github.com/GitCredentialManager/git-credential-manager/releases/download/v2.0.886/gcm-linux_amd64.2.0.886.tar.gz)
   * Use "wget" to download: `wget <URL>`
   * Install: `sudo tar -xvf <path-to-tarball> -C /usr/local/bin` [For permission error use `sudo` command]